 A Bitter Backstory

 Recall that the coffee plant is not native to Mesoamerica.
-It was brought by colonizers and was bred from such a tiny number of parent trees that Arabica coffee is now considered among the least genetically diverse crops on the planet.
-This genetic uniformity leaves it highly susceptible to disease and climate change.
+It was brought by colonizers and was bred from such a tiny number of parent trees that Arabica coffee is now considered one of the least genetically diverse crops on the planet.
+This genetic uniformity leaves it highly susceptible to disease and climate alter.
 Nature is unkind to even our best-laid plans, so it’s no surprise that the clock eventually ran out on monocultured Arabica coffee trees in the form of a especially destructive fungus.

-Sweeping across Central America by 2012, an particularly virulent strain of the coffee leaf rust disease left farmers in dire straits.
+Sweeping across Central America by 2012, an especially virulent strain of the coffee leaf rust disease left farmers in dire straits.
 Guatemala, Costa Rica and Honduras declared states of phytosanitary emergency.
 The losses in coffee harvest from Central America in the 2012–2013 season were estimated to be close to 2.7 million 60 kg bags, around $500 million in unrealized revenue.
-Ten years later, rust remains a on a per day basis fact in every corner of Central America.
+Ten years later, rust remains a on a per day basis truth in every corner of Central America.

-Nevertheless, coffee survives throughout the isthmus, even though it continues to struggle under escalating pressures of climate change, disease, the legacy of colonialism, extractivist capitalism, ill-advised political meddling, the forces of micro- and macro-economics, and the growing attrition of younger farmers and farm workers.
+Nevertheless, coffee survives throughout the isthmus, though it continues to struggle under escalating pressures of climate alter, disease, the legacy of colonialism, extractivist capitalism, ill-advised political meddling, the forces of micro- and macro-economics, and the growing attrition of younger farmers and farm workers.
 Overall, coffee production and appreciate adjusted for inflation have fallen consistently in Central America, year after year, for at least the last decade.

 Specialty Coffee to the Rescue

-However, the new specialty coffee movement that developed in North America in the latter decades of the 20th century did its best to differentiate and elevate the classic Central America cup in both prestige and value.
+However, the new specialty coffee movement that developed in North America in the latter decades of the 20th century did its perfect to differentiate and elevate the classic Central America cup in both prestige and value.

 In the world’s commodity exchange marketplace, futures contracts for Arabica coffee are underpinned by a category of coffee beans known blandly as “washed milds.”
 These are coffees produced by 20 deliverable origins, including every country in Central America except Belize.
-It became immediately apparent to early specialty coffee pioneers that it was unfairly reductive to just pile coffees from these diverse — if geographically proximate — origins into a single category like “high-grown milds.”
+It became immediately apparent to early specialty coffee pioneers that it was unfairly reductive to truly pile coffees from these diverse — if geographically proximate — origins into a single category like “high-grown milds.”
 Roasters scrambled to assemble their lineups of Central American beans by country and sometimes by region.
 These coffees, alongside other staples from Colombia, Ethiopia, Sumatra and Kenya, formed the centerpiece of nearly every specialty roaster’s menu by the turn of the last century.

 There were some common threads in the ways specialty roasters spoke of coffees from Mesoamerica, but they were usually overshadowed by assumed differences.
 Guatemalan coffees were often characterized as deep, lush and lightly fruity.
-Nicaraguas were caramelly, nutty, and a hint citric, while Honduran entries were said to be similar nevertheless with greater depth and more chocolate flavor.
+Nicaraguas were caramelly, nutty, and a hint citric, while Honduran entries were said to be similar but with greater depth and more chocolate flavor.
 The coffees of El Salvador were often characterized by their milk-chocolaty velvetiness and dried fruit aromas, while Costa Ricas always seemed to bring ripe red fruit like cherries and apples to the table.
 And Panama, reliably decadent, was often described in terms of dark chocolate tones and elegant floral notes.
-While these overly generic descriptions might still ring vaguely true, the regular trend in much of the region over the past decades has been among homogenization.
-It would be difficult for even the the majority of seasoned professional to distinguish between a bulked regional blend from Honduras versus one from El Salvador.
+While these overly generic descriptions might still ring vaguely true, the normal trend in much of the region over the past decades has been among homogenization.
+It would be difficult for even the a lot of seasoned professional to distinguish between a bulked regional blend from Honduras versus one from El Salvador.

 The Reimagining of the Central America Cup

-Despite the added appreciate of specialty differentiation by region and origin, prices paid to producers for classic Central America washed coffees, even for some of the perfect and many admired, have remained low, often unsustainably so.
-Consequently, over the past decade the leading edge of the specialty coffee world, beginning with the growers, however including importers, roasters, and consumer enthusiasts, has conspired to defeat the relentless devaluing of the classic Central America cup by changing that cup into something different, often radically different.
+Despite the added appreciate of specialty differentiation by region and origin, prices paid to producers for classic Central America washed coffees, even for some of the perfect and most admired, have remained low, often unsustainably so.
+Consequently, over the past decade the leading edge of the specialty coffee world, starting with the growers, but including importers, roasters, and consumer enthusiasts, has conspired to defeat the relentless devaluing of the classic Central America cup by changing that cup into something different, often radically different.
 Farmers have adopted new tree varieties and flashy, sometimes extravagant experiments with processing.
 The startlingly different-tasting Geisha (also spelled Gesha) variety was first recognized as something special in Panama, and coffees processed by now-trendy anaerobic fermentation methods saw their first debut on the world stage from Central American farmers.
 Every specialty coffee roaster in the world now seems to be clamoring for something different, unique, uncommon, and untraditional from Central America.

 Celebrating Traditional Excellence

 Plenty of screen time today is given to the uncommon, the unconventional, the unexpected.
 Without invention, the coffee world would surely stagnate.
 Yet isn’t it amazing when a few coffees using traditional implies rise above the commodity sea of generic mass-produced mediocrity to stun us with their quiet elegance?
-We’ve chosen, for this report, to celebrate these quiet successes, to recognize the achievement of a distinction achieved through traditional practices meticulously pursued, from cultivation of familiar tree varieties through careful harvesting to attentive work with of conventional washed processing techniques.
+We’ve chosen, for this report, to celebrate these quiet successes, to recognize the achievement of a distinction achieved through traditional practices meticulously pursued, from cultivation of familiar tree varieties through careful harvesting to attentive use of conventional washed processing techniques.

 Characterizing the Classic